Open 7 days 10am - 5pm

 Throughout the garden you will see the work of a variety of Australian artists in a variety of mediums.
 Find out more about the individual artists and their pieces here.
 Most pieces are also available for sale.

 Rudi has an extensive repertoire of work in coreten and stainless steel, copper and stone.
 These include limited edition water features, kinetic pieces, light box forms and static pieces.
-A kinetic piece by Rudi is often the focus of our quadrangle to meadow axis and another was pride of place in a Flemings award-winning Chelsea Flower Show garden (courtesy of Cloudehill).

 The loveliest of Claire Takacs’ photos of our big maples feature a glorious Rob Barron pot and it’s very exciting to have a few of his (very rare) ‘fire-box’ pieces for sale.
 It is in the nature of firing a Nabori Gama kiln only a handful of these are made each year.
 Their ash glazes make them amongst the most exciting and rewarding of works it’s possible to use in a garden.